 Step 2: Gain admin access

 To access the admin panel, you need admin privileges.
-This can be achieved through existing vulnerabilities (Mass Assignment, JWT forgery, SQL Injections and Weak MD5, etc).
+You can get there through other vulnerabilities in the lab (Mass Assignment, JWT forgery, SQL Injection with Weak MD5, etc).

 Step 3: Trigger the injection